For the love of McKinney

 The first official plantings were made at McKinney High School in honor of Valedictorian Danny Lowe in September 1998.

 The landscape firm Newman, Jackson, Bieberstein was retained to develop planting plans for Eldorado Parkway from Highway 5 McDonald Street west to Hardin.
 We held a public meeting to show our plans to McKinney in August, 1999

 The first median plantings of the variety Tuscarora were made in September, 1999, on the east side of Eldorado at Hardin.

 To be completed….
 Subsequent plantings continued west on Eldorado to Orchid and eventually to Ridge.
 Those were followed in ensuing years by plantings on Ridge, Hardin and McKinney Ranch Road.
 Recalling the events by Neil Sperry -Founder

 The not-for-profit Crape Myrtle Trails of McKinney Foundation formed in 1998.

 The first major plantings of crape myrtles were made in September 2000 and April 2001 along Eldorado Parkway from Highway 5 (McDonald Street) west to Hardin Boulevard, also along U.S. 380 just west of U.S. 75.Plans Click to download a list of locations and varieties.

 Subsequent plantings were made from Hardin Road to Stonebridge Drive, also along Virginia Parkway.

-To be an integral part of elevating the beauty and appeal of our great city to the highest levels by showcasing the premier flowering plant of the South throughout our community in a thoughtful and meaningful manner and by promoting McKinney Texas as America’s crape myrtle city!!
+The mission of the Crape Myrtle Trails of McKinney Board is to be an integral part of elevating the beauty and appeal of our great city to the highest levels by showcasing the premier flowering plant of the South throughout our community in a thoughtful and meaningful manner and by promoting McKinney Texas – America’s Crape Myrtle City!!
 We are a Non-Profit 501 (C) (3) Status.

 • Various tours and programs throughout the year.